 After a short/long sleeve layer, I also brought along one lightweight Patagonia jacket.
-Since I was hiking in one of the cooler months, I felt like this was the perfect amount of layers for me at higher elevations (thermal, short/long sleeve dri fit, medium pullover, and jacket when necessary)
+Since I was hiking in one of the cooler months, I felt like this was the perfect amount of layers for me at higher elevations (thermal, short/long sleeve dri fit, mid weight pullover, and jacket when necessary).

 For many who are hiking in the warmer months, having just a couple layers may be just fine and you may only need to add on an additional layer just a handful of times.